andrew-fowler/test-strategy/PITCHME.md

 @snapend

 @snap[west span-100 text-07]
+@ul[spaced]
-Manually regression checking software is cost prohibitive and doesn't scale The cost of fixing a problem is proportional to its age Test investment is proportional to risk
+- Manually regression checking software is cost prohibitive and doesn't scale
+- The cost of fixing a problem is proportional to its age
+- Test investment is proportional to risk
-Cover as much risk as you can, as fast as you can
+- Cover as much risk as you can, as fast as you can
+@ulend
 @snapend

 Note: